-The responsibility for ensuring that a finish protects the enclosure lies with both the manufacturer and the user.
-Manual PMH Pad-Mounted Gear is finished with the Ultradur® II Outdoor Finish, which provides lasting protection for the enclosure.
-To retain this protection, the user should take periodic corrective action as follows:
+Ensuring the finish protects the enclosure is the responsibility of both the manufacturer and the user.
+Remote supervisory PMH Pad-Mounted Gear is finished with the Ultradur® II Outdoor Finish, which provides lasting protection for the enclosure.
+To retain this protection, the user should take periodic corrective action and follow these steps:

-- STEP 1.
-Touch up any penetration of the finish to bare metal-such as scratches and abrasions due to shipping or vandalism-to maintain the original integrity.
+STEP 1.
+Touch-up any penetration of the finish to bare metal-such as scratches and abrasions due to shipping or vandalism-to maintain the original integrity.

 S&C touch-up finish and primer are available in aerosol spray cans.
-See S&C Specification Bulletin 662A-31 for catalog number information used for ordering.
-No other finish or primer is approved. - STEP 2.
+See S&C Specification Bulletin 664-31 for catalog number information used for ordering.
+No other finish or primer is approved.

+- STEP 2.
 Clean the area to be touched up to remove all oil and grease. - STEP 3.
 Sand the area, removing any traces of rust that may be present, and make sure all edges are feathered before applying primer. - STEP 4.
-Provide an occasional simple washdown-such as an automobile would be given-to remove surface contaminants.
+Provide an occasional simple washing, such as an automobile would be given, to remove surface contaminants.
 Use any ordinary mild household detergent solution.

-Note: When the enclosure must be refinished by the user before the finish has weathered-for example, to match other equipment-a special precaution must be taken.
+Note: When the enclosure must be refinished by the user before the finish has weathered (for example, to match other equipment) a special precaution must be taken.
 The entire surface must be sanded to provide a tooth to bond the new coat to the unusually tough and smooth Ultradur II Outdoor Finish.
+When high-voltage dielectric tests are to be performed on remote supervisory PMH Pad-Mounted Gear, special precautions should be taken to prevent damage to the voltage sensor(s) and voltage limiter.
+Refer to S&C Instruction Sheet 591-500.